ibromangobyte/PowerShell/README.md

-# PowerShell
+# PowerShell Repository

-## .NET PowerShell Script Repository
+## .NET PowerShell Script

-## Sitecore PowerShell Script Repository
+## Sitecore PowerShell Script
+> PowerShell scripts make use of multi-threading and is compatabile with PowerShell version 7 and above.